CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

 4. Wait for the resources to be created, and then view the deployment details and note that two Custom Vision resources are provisioned; one for training, and another for prediction.
 You can view these by navigating to the resource group where you created them.

-    > **Important**: Each resource has its own *endpoint* and *keys*, which are used to manage access from your code.
+    > **Important:** Each resource has its own *endpoint* and *keys*, which are used to manage access from your code.
 To train an image classification model, your code must use the *training* resource (with its endpoint and key); and to use the trained model to predict image classes, your code must use the *prediction* resource (with its endpoint and key).

 ## Task 3: Create a Custom Vision project